Atharv-Chaudhari/Sem-5-Cricpedia/README.md

 # Sem-5-DBMS-Cricpedia

+⚠️⚠️⚠️ Note :- Project Environment may have stopped working due to removal of project asset by 000webhostapp.com!!!

 MiniProj | Domain: DBMS & Web Development | [Cricpedia](https://cricpedia-by-infy.000webhostapp.com)

 ### Aim: To build a basic Cricket Website